drkbts/topology/README.md

 - `g.num_edges` - Number of edges
 - `g.vertices` - Vector of all vertex IDs
 - `g.edges` - Vector of all edge pairs (source, destination)
-- `g.dimension` - Dimension size for specialized topologies (URing, BRing, UMesh, BMesh)
+- `g.dimension` - Dimension size for specialized topologies (URing, BRing, UMesh, BMesh) or multidimensional access for BGrid

 ### URing Class
 Specialized topology for unidirectional rings: